eerikson/audio-player/README.md

 ### Purpose
 Currently, The New Yorker uses a very bloated and inflexible third-party player for our podcasts (and any other audio).
 Why?
 I'm not too sure, I guess there is some kind of partnership but nobody has given me a final answer on that.

 In the meantime, let's try to make something better.
-And hey, while we're at it, let's introduce ReactJS to our team?
+And hey, while we're at it, let's introduce ReactJS to our codebase.

 ### Why it's better
 The WNYC player has several issues: